tcutts/cdk-batch/README.md

 NB.
 This is very much a proof-of-concept bit of code, and contains very little error checking of any kind.

+# Guard rails
+For safety, there are a few guard rails in the construct:
+* a timeout on each job of one day
+* resource requirements default to just 0.25 vCPU and 512MB RAM.
+To increase this you will need to replace the job definition with a new one, but keep its name as TestJob.

 # How it works

 The stack creates: